SPH73/uk-ge-results-dashboard-blog/README.md

 ## 4. <a>Technologies Used</a>

+### <a>Programming Languages<a/>

+- [HTML5] for the property and behaviour of the webpage content and layout.
+- [CSS](http://www.css3.com/) to add additional styling for the site.
+- [JavaScript] for dynamic functionality.
+JavaScript is the programming language of the web used to make web pages interactive.
+I used it to code the charts and provide functionality making them interactive as we for the button functionality on the site.

 ### 4.1. <a>Frameworks</a>

-[Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/download/) for a responsive layout using [Bootswatch](https://bootswatch.com/) for the page style theme.
+- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/download/) grid system classes for the responsive layout.
+- [Bootswatch](https://bootswatch.com/) for the page style theme.

 ### 4.2. <a>Toolkits</a>

-[Font-Awesome](https://www.bootstrapcdn.com/fontawesome/) for the footer icons.
+- [Font-Awesome](https://www.bootstrapcdn.com/fontawesome/) for the footer icons.

 ### 4.3. <a>Libraries</a>

-[D3.js](https://d3js.org/) for the data visualisation using DOM manipulation.
+- [D3.js](https://d3js.org/) for the data visualisation using DOM manipulation.
 D3.js is a JavaScript library for manipulating documents based on data. crossfilter.js(https://square.github.io/crossfilter/) for multidemsional data filtering.
 Crossfilter is a JavaScript library for exploring large multivariate datasets in the browser.
-[DC.js](https://dc-js.github.io/dc.js/docs/html/index.html) for creating the interactive dashboard. dc.js is a javascript charting library with native crossfilter support, allowing highly efficient exploration on large multi-dimensional datasets (inspired by crossfilter's demo).
+  [\* DC.js](https://dc-js.github.io/dc.js/docs/html/index.html) for creating the interactive dashboard. dc.js is a javascript charting library with native crossfilter support, allowing highly efficient exploration on large multi-dimensional datasets (inspired by crossfilter's demo).
 It leverages d3 to render charts in CSS-friendly SVG format.
 Charts rendered using dc.js are data driven and reactive and therefore provide instant feedback to user interaction.

-[JavaScript] for dynamic functionality.
-JavaScript is the programming language of the web used to make web pages interactive.
-[Git] for version control.
+- [Git] for version control.
 Git is a VCS that allows you to revert selected files back to a previous state, revert the entire project back to a previous state, compare changes over time etc.
-[GitHub] for remote version control and remote repository store for the project.
+- [GitHub] for remote version control and remote repository store for the project.
 It is a coding social site that allows you to upload code repositories for storage in the Git Version Control System.
   [GitHub pages] for deployment.
 It allows you to turn repositories into web pages.
   Favicon Generator to create the favicons.
   In order to create the favicon image with suitable correct aspect ratio, I merged two images together using this free online tool by IMGonline.com.ua

 ### 5. <a>Testing</a>